SGrondin/bottleneck/README.md

 })
 ```

-Simply, `schedule` takes a function Fn and a list of arguments.
+Simply put, `schedule` takes a function Fn and a list of arguments.
 Fn must return a promise. `schedule` returns a promise that will be executed according to the rate limits.

 `submit` can also accept some advanced options.
 See [Job Options](#job-options).